LiliaFramework/Lilia/documentation/docs/libraries/lia.notice.md

 **Purpose**

-Sends a localised notice.
+Sends a localised notice using the `liaNotifyL` net message.
 If `recipient` is not a `Player`, it is treated as the first formatting argument and the notice is broadcast.

 **Parameters**